Guimoye/cwac-wakeful/README.markdown

 the activity that is trying to set up the alarms).
 If you are only scheduling alarms using the single provided `PendingIntent`, you can also call `cancelAlarms()` on the `WakefulIntentService` class to cancel any outstanding alarms.
+Note that `scheduleAlarms()` and `cancelAlarms()` perform disk I/O and should be called on a background thread.

 For production use, ProGuard may rename your `AlarmListener` class, which will foul up access to your metadata.
 To stop this from happening, you
 [will need to add a `-keep` line to your ProGuard configuration file](http://developer.android.com/guide/developing/tools/proguard.html#configuring)
 (e.g., `proguard.cfg`) to stop ProGuard from renaming it.

-Over time, this portion of the framework will be expanded further to help consolidate a good usage pattern for managing alarms.

 Dependencies
 ------------